Fraunhofer-AISEC/codyze/docs/Plugins/index.md

   Plugins offer a way to incorporate external tools in your analysis.
 ---

+!!! example "Experimental"

+    This feature is disabled by default and has to be manually enabled in the gradle.properties file before building.

 There are many code analysis tools available, and they frequently yield a wide range of different results.
 However, finding and configuring the correct tools for your projects is time-consuming and distributes the results into separate report files.
 Plugins are designed to make adding new tools easier and to allow for quickly swapping preferred analysis methods.